-Welcome to CSC-200 for the December Intersession 2013 term!
+Welcome to CSC-200 for the Winter 2014 term!
 In this course you'll learn how information is represented, stored, and manipulated by computers, some computer history, and modern hands-on use of computers.
 This course is online but it doesn't use D2L; the workbook actually IS the course.
 The workbook is the only required book.
 It guides you to download, install, and use many software tools free from the web and it contains your assignments and all web links.

 Summary (from the course syllabus)